-The Association of Plumbing & Heating Contractors (APHC) is urging all installers to ensure they give feedback on the changes being proposed in the current Building Regulations consultation, many of which are quite far reaching and will have a dramatic impact on installers' businesses.
+The Association of Plumbing & Heating Contractors (APHC) is urging all installers to ensure they give feedback on the changes being proposed in the current Building Regulations consultation, many of which will have a dramatic impact on installers' businesses.

 The Department for Communities & Local Government (CLG) launched its consultation at the end of January on various aspects of the Building Regulations, including changes to Parts P and L. The suggested changes will impact on existing working procedures for installers and APHC wants to ensure all installers know the impact of these potential changes on them.
 Some of the key proposed changes are outlined below.

 Changes to Part P include proposals to remove work on heating system controls (other than the new circuit connection aspect) from the scope of Part P. Additional proposals would see alteration work in kitchens and bathrooms also removed, where the work is outside zones 0, 1 and 2 (the parts of the bathroom that are considered to be at least 600mm away from the edge of the bath or the shower).